kayak23/LibUThread/REPORT.md

 Additionally an error occurs when calling `queue_destroy()` on a non-empty queue and `queue_iterate()` reports an error if it receives a non-existent queue or a `NULL` function.

+### queue_tester.c
+Our queue tester implements 11 test cases across 3 distict categories which allow us to verify the proper behavior of our queue library.
+- Error Catching
+- Functionality
+- Miscellaneous

 ## uthread API